janhesters/ara-os/README.md

 Here are a few miscellaneous things you might want to change:

-1. Give it your own name!
-Fuzzy search for `React Router SaaS Template` to find all the places you need to change the name.
+1. Customize it for your needs!
+The application is now branded as Ara OS.
 2. The current theme violates color contrast.
 It's best for you to pick a theme that is accessible and configure it in your `app.css` file.
 Then you can enable contrast checks in your E2E tests again.